Career Definition for a Critical Care Coordinator

 According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the field of registered nursing is expected to grow by 15% from 2016-2026, providing new opportunities for those in the field of nursing to acquire positions as critical care coordinators.
 The BLS also published the median annual salary for RNs as $70,000 in 2017.

 Here are some examples of alternative career options:

 Physician assistants can provide primary health care to patients, including exams, diagnoses, and prescriptions as needed.
 Working under the supervision of a physician or surgeon, they can also provide health care in a specialty area, such as surgery, emergency medicine or pediatrics.
 A master's degree from an accredited physician assistant program is required for employment; state licensing is also required, which usually mandates a passing score on the Physician Assistant National Certifying Examination (PANCE).
-Physician assistants can expect strong job growth from 2014-2024, a rate of 30%, per the BLS.
-The agency also reports that physician assistants earned median pay of $98,180 in 2015.
+Physician assistants can expect strong job growth from 2016-2026, by 37%, per the BLS.
+The agency also reports that physician assistants earned median pay of $104,860 in 2017.